 7. Peace of mind and mental health

 These are linked.
-A toxic relationship which takes a toll on your mental health is simply not worth it.
+A toxic relationship that takes a toll on your mental health is simply not worth it.
 You should not be sacrificing either your mental health or sense of peace for anyone.

 Related Reading: 13 Signs Of A Controlling Woman To Watch Out For